Line 8 (Beijing Subway): Changping-Line 8 Connector

 The Changping-Line 8 Connector, also known as the Changba Connector Line (昌八联络线) or Changba Connector, is a 6.3 km extension of Line 8 from Huilongguan Dongdajie to Zhuxinzhuang on the Changping Line.
 The Changba Connector contains three stations: Pingxifu, Yuzhilu and Zhuxinzhuang, and forms the northernmost section of Line 8.
-The Changba Connector was designed to alleviate passenger traffic on Line 13 by allowing Changping Line riders heading to destinations in eastern Beijing to switch to Line 8 at Zhuxingzhuang instead of transferring to Line 13 at Xi'erqi.
+The Changba Connector was designed to alleviate passenger traffic on Line 13 by allowing Changping Line riders heading to destinations in eastern Beijing to switch to Line 8 at Zhuxinzhuang instead of transferring to Line 13 at Xi'erqi.
 The connector was built from April 2011 to September 2013 and entered operation at the end of 2013.

 Southern extension to Nanluoguxiang

 South of Guloudajie, Line 8 was extended a further 2.16 km through station to station on December 28, 2013.

 Phase II southern extension to National Art Museum

 The one-station extension from Nanluoguxiang to National Art Museum was opened on 30 December 2018.